Ladbrokes: History

 Since 2007, Ladbrokes operated in Spain through the LBApuestas brand, but in April 2014 it terminated its licence for LBApuestas and created a website, Sportium, in a joint venture with the Spanish gaming and leisure operator Cirsa.
 The company entered the online betting market in Australia with its acquisition of Bookmaker.com.au for £13 million in September 2013, followed by a purchase of Betstar for £12 million in April 2014.

 In June 2015, Ladbrokes announced that they were in talks with the board of Gala Coral Group over a possible merger.
 The combination of the two companies created Britain's biggest bookmaker, with over 4,000 betting shops and 30,000 employees.

 In July 2016, the Competition and Markets Authority identified 642 areas where the merger would harm local competition, and said 350 to 400 shops would need to be sold off for the merger to be approved.
 The merger was completed on 2 November 2016.
 To effect the merger, Ladbrokes acquired the Coral Group and then changed its name from Ladbrokes plc to Ladbrokes Coral Group plc.

 In 2017, Ladbrokes announced they were leaving their Rayners Lane HQ, home to around 1,000 employees.
 It was later confirmed they were moving to the new Coral HQ in Stratford, east London.

 In December 2017, GVC Holdings agreed to buy Ladbrokes Coral in a deal that could be worth up to £4 billion.

-In January 2018, Ladbrokes Coral and the Scottish Professional Football League agreed to extend the betting company's sponsorship agreement until at 2020.
+In January 2018, Ladbrokes and the Scottish Professional Football League agreed to extend the betting company's sponsorship agreement until at 2020.
 The deal saw the bookmaker remain the principal sponsor of the top four divisions of Scottish football in a deal worth up to £5 million.

 In March 2018, Ladbrokes completed their omnichannel integration strategy with software provider Playtech, offering single account functionality for all its online, mobile and retail products in the United Kingdom.
 Also in March 2018, GVC Holdings completed its acquisition with GVC shareholders owning 53.5% and Ladbrokes Coral 46.5% of the combined company.